 One last trick you can do is try to find failed companies and get an interview with the founder.
 Since stories aren’t normally written about failed companies, you gotta dig deep.
 When you get an interview, this is valuable because their company is done and they are willing to talk about their huge successes and their failures with the company.
 You’ll be able to learn from their mistakes and come out on top.

-Onboarding is about reducing all the friction between someone who is new and get them up to speed on using your product or service.
+The onboarding experience for your users is about reducing all the friction between someone who is new and get them up to speed on using your product or service.
 You may onboard a new hire by teaching everything he needs to know in order to hit the ground running or onboarding a new product or service.
 I’ll be discussing the latter.

 Onboarding is one of the most important things you can do to grow your product.
 It’s so important for people to understand how to use your product as fast as possible because this is to get them to that famous “Ah Ha!” moment.
 Once a customer or a user hits the “Ah Ha!” like “Ah Ha, I get it!!”
 They are stoked and will actively engage in your product.